neumann-d/typescript-graphql-backend-example/README.md

 $ npm start
 ```

-When server is running, you can try the API in GraphQl's Playground: http://localhost:4000/
+When server is running, you can try the API in GraphQL's Playground: http://localhost:4000/

 ## API Examples